Cognitive Task Analysis:

 - Arrows - order of steps

-This is a short example of a flowchart showing a decision a forklift operator must make when moving material from the receiving dock to a storage area:
+This is a short example of a flowchart showing the decision making process that a forklift operator must make when moving material from the receiving dock to a storage area:

 Rule Based Analysis Methods